jboetticher/moon-jelly/moon-jelly-ext/src/modules/README.md

 import slate_module from './slate_module';
 import my_module from './my_module'

-// Module are listed within the export export default [
+// Module are listed within the export.
+Add yours to the array export default [
     slate_module,
     my_module,